slopstopper/.github/profile/README.md

 checked it.
 Coherence without provenance: sounds finished, looks measured, reads as decided.

-Coherence used to be a signal.
-If a document held together, someone had probably thought about it.
-Generative tools broke that.
-Now everything holds together, including nonsense.
+Coherence used to mean something.
+If something held together, it meant a someone had thought about it and understood it.
+Now with generative tools anything can look coherent, polished and confident while remaining completely untethered to reality.
+Everything 'looks right' including complete and utter nonsense.

 slopstopper is a set of tools that catch slop in code.
 Each stands alone, and any combination of them works together as one system.